-St. Patrick's Day is this week, and we've been thinking about how much fun it could be to celebrate with some of our favorite TV characters since we envy their cozy neighborhood bars.
+St. Patrick's Day is here, and we've been thinking about how much fun it could be to celebrate with some of our favorite TV characters since we envy their cozy neighborhood bars.
 These places seem great based on their convivial crowds or understanding bartenders, and if they weren't all fictional, we'd be planning a pub crawl to them all right now.
 Check out our picks and see if your favorite small-screen watering hole made the list.

-— Additional reporting by Shannon Vestal
+— Additional reporting by Shannon Vestal and Kelsie Gibson

 MacLaren's on How I Met Your Mother

 MacLaren 's has a highly valued trait in a bar: proximity.
 Ted and Robin's apartment is located right upstairs, putting it within stumbling distance for the gang.
-And with the show ending soon, this makes this the most nostalgic choice.

 Paddy's Pub on It's Always Sunny in Philadelphia